personman1234567/Simple-SIEM/README.md

 ![image](https://github.com/user-attachments/assets/4245eac7-ef47-42dd-aa3b-9102e232cf77)

 NOTE: I have a limited number of free credits for Azure, which restricts what I can do at the moment.
 I plan to use my remaining credits on another project I’ve been wanting to try.
 If I have any credits left after that, I will return to this project and work on automating the quarantine and blocking of malicious IP addresses attempting to brute-force my machine.

+##Threat Intelligence

+For this part of the project, I am going to utilize MISP (an open source threat intelligence platform), and I am going to set it up to automatically push threat indicators over to Microsoft Sentinel.